- full (adj.)

 - Old English full "completely, full, perfect, entire, utter," from Proto-Germanic *fullaz (cognates: Old Saxon full, Old Frisian ful, Old Norse fullr, Old High German fol, German voll, Gothic fulls), from PIE *pele- (1) "to fill" (see poly-).

 Adverbial sense was common in Middle English (full well, full many, etc.).
 Related: Fuller; fullest.
 Full moon was Old English fulles monan; first record of full-blood in relation to racial purity is from 1812.
 Full house is 1710 in the theatrical sense, 1887 in the poker sense.

 - full (v.)

-- "to tread or beat cloth to cleanse or thicken it," late 14c., from Old French fouler, from Latin fullo (see foil (v.)); Old English had the agent-noun fullere, probably directly from Latin fullo.
+- "to tread or beat cloth to cleanse or thicken it," late 14c., from Old French fouler, from Latin fullo (see foil (v.)); Old English had the agent-noun fullere, probably formed from Latin fullo with a native ending.